pflry/simple-json-editor/readme.txt

 == Installation ==

 1. Download the plugin zip file and extract it.
-2. Upload the `sje` folder to the `/wp-content/plugins/` directory of your WordPress site.
+2. Upload the `sje-simple-json-editor` folder to the `/wp-content/plugins/` directory of your WordPress site.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. Access the editor via the 'Tools > Simple JSON Editor' menu in your WordPress dashboard.